Mahatma Gandhi National Rural Employment Guarantee Act, 2005: Subsequent developments

 By 2015, over a thousand advisories and circulars related to the act had been issued.

 New amendments proposed in 2014

 Union Rural Development Minister Nitin Gadkari proposed to limit MGNREGA programmes within tribal and poor areas.
 He also proposed to change the labour: material ratio from 60:40 to 51:49.
 As per the new proposal, the programme will be implemented in 2,500 backward blocks.
 Both proposals came in for sharp criticism.
 A number of economists with diverse views opposed the idea of restricting or "focusing" implementation in a few districts or blocks.

 In the November 2014 cabinet expansion, Birender Singh replaced Nitin Gadkari as rural development minister.
 Among the first statements made by the new minister was an assurance that NREGA would continue in all districts.
 Around the same time, however, NREGA budget saw a sharp cut, and in the name of 'focusing' on a few blocks the programme has been limited to those blocks.

+The Government of India (GoI) has created a new Ministry of Jal Shakti to allow faster decision making on all subjects related to water.
+On 1 July 2019 the GoI has launched the ambitious Jal Shakti Abhiyan (JSA) across 256 districts covering 1593 water stress blocks with a focus on water conservation and rain water harvesting.
+The effort will be to make water conservation a “mass movement” like Swachhata Abhiyan in the country MGNREGA is a key partner in the JSA and is committed to make it a success.